 Belleville Campus Capacity

-The Billing and Coding and HIT program collectively accepts approximately 24 students at the Belleville Campus each fall semester.
+The Billing and Coding and HIT program collectively accepts approximately 24 students each fall semester.

-The program consists of general education courses, MA pre-fix courses, HIT pre-fix courses, and assigned clinical education experiences.
+The program consists of general education courses, HIT pre-fix courses, and assigned clinical education experiences.
 Specific locations depend on the course type.

 General Education Courses